 AICL defines Risk Appetite as the aggregate amount, and sources of risk it is seeking, willing to accept, and looking to avoid, in pursuit of business objectives over a defined time horizon.
+It is derived from AICL's capacity to bear risk and the Boards' attitude towards taking risk.

 AICL has a set of risk appetite statements that have been agreed at Board level for all main categories of risk.
-These are regularly monitored and align to the Group risk appetite framework.
+AICL's risk appetite statements follow the Group risk appetite framework but are set specifically for the level of risk and reward that is determined by the AICL Board.
+The risk appetites and associated measures are reported to the AICL Audit, Risk and Compliance Committee and the Board.